222Chinna/CosmicInsights/backend-api/README.md

    ```
 2. `/exoplanets/` for a list of exoplanets.
    Query parameters:
    - `hostname`: Returns exoplanets with the passed hostname.
-   - `limit`: If no `hostname`, this limits the number of exoplanets returned.
+Default: 'HD 10180'

 3. `/asteroids/` for a list of asteroids with optional filtering and limiting.
    Query parameters: